-If your student would like to take a class that they didn't initially sign up for, email us at email@example.com by 10am the day of the class to check if there is space available.
+If your student would like to start in the middle of a session please email email@example.com to check if there is space available.

 Students will focus on drawing from photos and life.
 Modern and traditional styles will be reviewed.
 We will cover selecting the right materials for projects and will complete works in charcoal, graphite, acrylic paint, watercolor, marker and ink.
 Experimentation will be encouraged and we will review what is successful and what doesn't work.
 We will use the elements of art and students will receive a glossary of terms that we will use.
 Students will work on pieces for display in a gallery show.

 Goal: The goal of this course is for students to: have a confident understanding of the uses of different materials and their appropriate applications; to be able to self-critique their work in order to achieve professional quality finished pieces; to complete at least one piece that will be used for a portfolio for professional or higher educational purposes.

 Students will learn how to develop a story, create a comic and put it together into a finished publication.
 There will be an assignment between class days and students will be expected to show progress on their story and to accept critique from their instructor and classmates.
 At the end of each section, students will put their stories together into an anthology that they will receive 5 copies of.
 There will be a release celebration during the Fine Art gallery show.

 Goal: The goal of this course is for students to: be able to compose a story or sequential text that a reader can comprehend; keep illustration quality consistent throughout a 2-3 page story; be able to complete work on a deadline; to complete one story that will be used for a portfolio for professional or higher educational purposes.